moby/moby/docs/installation/windows.md

 ## Requirements

 To run Docker, your machine must have a 64-bit operating system running Windows 7 or higher.
 Additionally, you must make sure that virtualization is enabled on your machine.
+You also need to confirm that if desktop Hyper-V is installed, that the services are disabled in order to use VirtualBox.
 To verify your machine meets these requirements, do the following:

 1. Right click the Windows Start Menu and choose **System**.